arobbins/articles/article1.md

 So the simple anwser is no, not everything in JavaScript is an Object.
 Only types that belong to that category.

 With that said, the consequences of this paradigm are interesting to say the least&mdash;and as it was in my case&mdash;terribly confusing.
-First, because Functions and Arrays are objects, you can add properties to those types like any object.
-For example:
+First, because Functions and Arrays are objects, you can add properties to them just like any other object.

 ```js
 var func = function() {};